Ben-G/TIL/Reading/Book_Notes/Good_to_Great.md

 > One particularly useful mechanism for moving the process along is a device that we came to call the Council.
 The Council consists of a group of the right people who participate in dialogue and debate guided by the three circles, iteratively and over time, about vital issues and decision facing the organization.

 > The Council does not seek consensus, recognizing that consensus decisions are ofthen at odds with intelligent decisions.
 The responsibility for the final decision remains with the leading executive.
+>

+### A Culture of Discipline

+Discipline >> Bureaucracy; most companies add bureaucracy to deal with a small percentage of their team that shouldn't be "on the bus".

+Being radically honest about your performance is critical, don't editorialize:

+> You can change your plans through the year, but you never change what you measure yourself against.
+You are rigorous at the end of the year, adhering exactly to what you said was going to happen.
+You don’t get a chance to editorialize.